matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 }
 ```

-Note, that whether the operator will consider the transaction successful will depend only on whether or not the call to `executeTransactions` was successful.
-So, it is highly recommended to put `require(success)` for the transaction, so that the users could get the best UX.
+Note, that whether the operator will consider the transaction successful will depend only on whether the call to `executeTransactions` was successful.
+Therefore, it is highly recommended to put `require(success)` for the transaction, so that users get the best UX.

 ### Full code for the AA